-- "CFC" means a "controlled foreign company" as defined in section 1(1); - "CGT" means capital gains tax, being the normal tax attributable to the inclusion of a taxable capital gain in taxable income under section 26A; - "JSE" means the securities exchange operated by JSE Ltd; - "OECD" means the Organisation for Economic Co-operation and Development; - "paragraph" means a paragraph of the Eighth Schedule; - "Schedule" means a Schedule to the Act: - "section" means a section of the Act: - "tax treaty" means an agreement for the avoidance of double taxation entered into between South Africa and another country; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.
+- "CFC" means a "controlled foreign company" as defined in section 1(1); - "CGT" means capital gains tax, being the normal tax attributable to the inclusion of a taxable capital gain in taxable income under section 26A; - "JSE" means the securities exchange operated by JSE Ltd; - "OECD" means the Organisation for Economic Co-operation and Development; - "paragraph" means a paragraph of the Eighth Schedule; - "Schedule" means a Schedule to the Act; - "section" means a section of the Act; - "tax treaty" means an agreement for the avoidance of double taxation entered into between South Africa and another country; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.

 All guides, interpretation notes and rulings referred to in this Note are available on the SARS website at www.sars.gov.za.
+Unless indicated otherwise, the latest issue of these documents should be consulted.